squest/Clojure-newlisp/readme.md

 #### Roadmap

-- Macros : ->>, ->, if-let, when-let, f# (as an alias for anonymous function, so you can still use %, %2, etc).
+- Macros : ->>, ->, if-let, when-let, f% (as an alias for anonymous function, so you can still use %1, %2, etc).
 - Functions : keep, map-indexed (I renamed it to mapi and keepi), and many others.

 #### Need help!!